 ¶ The Oath of Allegiance

-I, A B, do swear that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth II, her heirs and successors, according to law: So help me God.
+I, A B, do swear that I will be faithful and bear true allegiance to His Majesty King Charles III, his heirs and successors, according to law: So help me God.

 For the circumstances in which this oath is not required to be taken or may be dispensed with, and for the solemn affirmation which may in certain circumstances replace it, see Canon C 13.